Asthajha2/SHECURE/README.md

 Font Awesome for icons and Google Fonts (Poppins) for typography.​

 Getting Started​
-Clone or download the project and place the HTML file (from paste.txt) into your project folder, for example as index.html.​
+Clone or download the project and place the HTML file  into your project folder, for example as index.html.​

 Ensure you have an internet connection for the external CDNs: